 This amount is $1 billion less than what was spent in FY 2010.
 It's also much less than these other departments:

 - Defense (including State, Homeland Security and Veterans Affairs) - $756.4 billion.

 - Health and Human Services - $73.7 billion.

 - Housing and Urban Development - $32.6 billion.

 - Agriculture - $21.5 billion.

-On the other hand, NASA funding is larger than all other departments, including Justice ($16.3 billion), Transportation ($16.3 billion) and Treasury ($12.9 billion).
+On the other hand, NASA funding is larger than all other departments, including Transportation ($14 billion) Treasury ($12.4 billion) and the Department of the Interior ($11.5 billion).
 Furthermore, almost all departments have seen their budgets slashed to reduce the Federal deficit and debt.
-Although NASA's budget has been cut, its percentage of discretionary spending has actually grown -- from 1% in 2010 to 1.4% in 2014.
+Although NASA's budget has been cut, its percentage of discretionary spending has actually grown -- from 1% in 2010 to 1.7% in 2015.
 Therefore, NASA's priority ranking hasn't dropped, even though its budget has.
 (Source: OMB, FY 2014 Budget, Table S-11) Article updated April 7, 2014